Supersonic Gravitational Collapse for Non-Isentropic Gaseous Stars: Introduction

-Then the middle term in \eqref{eq:frog} is which is lower order in $y$ than the final term, but also even, leading to a contradiction.
+which is lower order in $y$ than the final term, but also even, leading to a contradiction.
 Thus $\rho'$ is a sum of (non-trivial) even and odd terms, a contradiction to the fact that $\rho$ is even. \end{proof}

-{\em Selection Principle.} The previous lemma thus leads to an important conclusion that we should look for imploding solutions in the subset $\gamma\in(\frac43,2)$ of the supercritical range of polytropic indices $\ga$ and with values of $\al$ such that $n(\ga,\al)$ is even.
-Condition~\eqref{E:LITTLENDEF} therefore fixes the remaining scaling freedom in the problem.